oracle/oci-ansible-modules/docs/modules/oci_kubeconfig_module.rst

 .. _oci_kubeconfig_module:

-oci_kubeconfig - Create the Kubeconfig YAML for a cluster in OCI container engine for Kubernetes service.
+oci_kubeconfig -- Create the Kubeconfig YAML for a cluster in OCI container engine for Kubernetes service
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. versionadded:: 2.5

 .. contents::
    :local:
-   :depth: 2
+   :depth: 1

 Synopsis